newint33h/utf8_converter/README.md

 ```

-However the previous code will only convert the encodings listed in the default encodings listed
+However the previous code will only convert the encodings listed the default commong
+encodings variable:
 in the following variable:

 ```